imran072/mit_uwa/smart_bin_project/ReadMe.md

-:Author: imran072
+- Author: imran072
-:Email: kaziimran072@gmail.com
+- Email: kaziimran072@gmail.com
-:Date: 04/10/2023
+- Date: 04/10/2023
-:Revision: version#1
+- Revision: version#1

-= Project: Smart Garbage Bin IoT Project
+# Project: Smart Garbage Bin IoT Project

 This repository contains the code and documentation for a Smart Garbage Bin IoT project developed as part of an academic endeavor.
 The project aims to create an intelligent waste management system that monitors bin capacity, detects motion, and provides real-time data visualization through a cloud-based platform.
 The system utilizes ultrasonic sensors, LEDs, a servo motor, and an ESP32 microcontroller, integrated with the Arduino IoT Cloud platform for remote monitoring and control.

-== Step 1: Assemble the Circuit
+## Step 1: Assemble the Circuit

 Assemble the circuit following the diagram layout.png attached to the sketch.
 Ensure all connections are made correctly according to the wiring diagram provided.

 ![smartbin project layout](layout.png)

-== Step 2: Load the Code
+## Step 2: Load the Code

 To load the code onto your microcontroller board, follow these steps: